-The DfE also has a dedicated telephone helpline, 020 7340 7264, which school staff can call to raise concerns about extremism with respect to a pupil.
+The Department for Education also has a dedicated telephone helpline, 020 7340 7264, which school staff and directors can call to raise concerns about extremism with respect to a pupil.
 You can also email counter.extremism@education.gov.uk.
 Note that this is not for use in emergency situations.